Facebook just beat Google on one important metric, but it probably won’t brag about it

 After more than a decade, Facebook has finally caught up with Google—at least, when it comes to lobbying in the nation’s capital.

 Lobbying by the Menlo Park, California-based social media giant has increased steadily since 2016, when news broke that Facebook was allowing political marketing firm Cambridge Analytica to use the personal data of millions of its users without their permission.
-Since then, the company, which has more than 2 billion users globally, has come under fire from near-constant revelations about its data privacy practices.
+Since then, the company, which has more than two billion users globally, has come under fire from near-constant revelations about its data privacy practices.
 The company has admitted it ignores user privacy settings, dismissed government concerns over biometric facial matching, and has declined to remove demonstrably false political content from its platform.

 Although a substantial amount of the $16.8 million spent on lobbying by Facebook last year dealt with privacy issues, the company’s top issues also included taxes, homeland security, and immigration.
 At least 10 reports cited lobbying on House and Senate versions of the Honest Ads Act, legislation that would expand disclosure requirements for political advertising and is supported by Facebook.